 Hike to the summit of Blackrock Mountain, climbing from Pinnacle Park in Sylva and catching breathtaking vistas of western North Carolina’s stunning Plott Balsam mountain range.

-Standing tall among the mighty Plott Balsam Mountains and nestled in western North Carolina just east of the Great Smoky Mountains, Blackrock Mountain is a rocky precipice that towers high above the surrounding terrain.
+Blackrock Mountain is a rocky precipice that towers high above the surrounding terrain.
+Standing tall among the mighty Plott Balsam Mountains, this lofty mountaintop is nestled in western North Carolina just east of the Great Smoky Mountains.
 The views from the mountain’s top, at just under 6,000 feet, are simply incredible, extending in expansive 360-degree panoramas in every direction.

 These amazing views come after a considerable effort, though: the hike to the Blackrock summit climbs nearly 2700 feet in just over 3.5 miles, making this hike an exceptionally great workout.
 This hike summits the mountain via the West Fork Trail at Pinnacle Park, a gorgeous stretch of forest filled with towering hardwoods, tumbling creeks and enormous rock outcrops, and best known for its access to The Pinnacle, the park’s craggy, knobby summit.
 (If you’re up for a view-packed, high-mileage adventure, hike this route with a side trip to The Pinnacle, adding 2.6 miles to this hike.)